GeorgeHou0719/AutoGDS_v1/README.md

 Finally, AutoGDS should add **automatic evaluation and benchmarking**.
 A standard prompt suite with pass/fail criteria (non-empty GDS, correct port counts, no crossings) would quantify progress over time.
 Coupled with regression tests, this would prevent improvements in one area from breaking others.

-Beyond these near-term improvements, for my undergraduate thesis, I wish to deliver a **full-process photonics design agent** that covers the full workflow of device simulation and layout.
+Beyond these near-term improvements, I wish to deliver a **full-process photonics design agent** that covers the full workflow of device simulation and layout.
 It can be realized by chaining simulation, optimization, and layout into a single goal-driven loop.
 The agent would interpret a natural-language spec, choose a parametric template, run fast surrogate simulations (or reduced-order models) to evaluate performance metrics, and iteratively update geometry with a constrained optimizer before emitting GDS.
 Integrating these stages allows the system to reason about **performance and manufacturability jointly**, reducing trial-and-error and enabling rapid exploration of design trade-offs.
 The benefit is a single, accountable pipeline that turns high-level intent into validated, fabrication-ready layouts, significantly lowering the expertise barrier for photonics design.

-I would need funding source and a team to pursue this goal, and I'm leaving this to after the course deadline.
-Do something big!
+## Acknowledgements

+AutoGDS redistributes the KnowledgeBase PDK (e.g., `KnowledgeBase/DesignLibrary`) from the PhIDO project, which is licensed under the MIT License.
+All other components of AutoGDS are developed independently by the author of this repository.
+See `LICENSE` for details.

+## License

+AutoGDS is released under the MIT License.
+See `LICENSE`.